 A Compact Fishing Kayak

-This more traditional craft is affordably priced at slightly over $500.
+This more traditional craft is affordably priced slightly higher.
 The Old Town 10-Foot Vapor 10 Angler has a stable polyethylene hull with a roomy cockpit and outfitting.
 The comfort flex seat is adjustable and padded.
 Thigh pads and adjustable floor braces add to the comfort and control of the boat.
 The cockpit also features a molded dashboard, cup holder and paddle park.